Zero-cycles in families of rationally connected varieties: Cohomological Chow groups of zero-cycles

 \section{Cohomological Chow groups of zero-cycles}

 Let $X$ be a scheme of finite type over a field $k$.
-The G-theory $G_n$ of $X$, defined using the abelian category of coherent sheaves on $X$, is related to Bloch's higher Chow groups via a version of the Grothendieck--Riemann--Roch theorem for singular schemes; this theorem is due to Baum--Fulton--MacPherson \cite{Baum1975} and Bloch \cite{Bl86} and says that there is a sequence of isomorphisms
+The G-theory $G_n$ of $X$, defined using the abelian category of coherent sheaves on $X$, is related to Bloch's higher Chow groups via a version of the Grothendieck-Riemann-Roch theorem for singular schemes; this theorem is due to Baum-Fulton-MacPherson \cite{Baum1975} and Bloch \cite{Bl86} and says that there is a sequence of isomorphisms

-This is considered to be the homological side of the story since Bloch's higher Chow groups form a Borel--Moore homology theory.
+This is considered to be the homological side of the story since Bloch's higher Chow groups form a Borel-Moore homology theory.

 On the cohomological side there are two versions of K-theory.
 Algebraic K-theory, defined by Quillen using the category of locally free sheaves on $X$, and $KH$-theory, a homotopy invariant version of algebraic K-theory, defined by Weibel.
 Algebraic K-theory should be related to a cohomological version of Bloch's higher Chow groups.
 In the case of zero-cycles Levine and Weibel \cite{LeWe85} have defined a version of the Chow group of zero-cycles on $X$ in terms of the smooth points and certain good curves on $X$, which is related to $K_0(X)$ (for a precise definition see Definition \ref{definition_Chow_group_LW}).